Three offers 5G home broadband with an average download speed of 150Mbps. Find out how it compares to normal fibre broadband.

 In the UK, Three now offers unlimited 5G home broadband in selected postcodes across 580 UK towns and cities.

-Starting from just £22 per month with the first 6 months half price, it’s now cheaper to get Three’s 5G home broadband than it is to get most other fibre broadband services.
+One of the benefits of Three’s 5G home broadband is that it’s a cheaper option than most fibre broadband services.
 The average download speed of 150Mbps also holds up well, though the greater variability in download speeds can be frustrating and can be a deal-breaker for some.

 In this article, we’ll review Three’s 5G home broadband.
 We’ll start by looking at how it works, and how it compares to normal fibre broadband.
 We’ll also look at the speeds available, along with the best 5G home broadband deals and the latest 5G Hub router.